-The CHW supervisor is an essential part of your community health worker program.
+Hiring a supervisor for your community health worker (CHW) team can be an intimidating task.
+The CHW supervisor is an essential part of your CHW program.
+It’s important to take the time to select the right candidate who has the skills, knowledge, and experience necessary to lead them successfully.
 The supervisor is responsible for providing administrative, and sometimes clinical, support.

-They’re also the champion of the community health workers (CHW), promotores de salud, or other health advocates within an agency.
+They’re also the champion of the CHWs, promotores de salud, or other health advocates within an agency.
 They’re the ones who hold CHWs accountable, review their work and provide encouragement for growing their skills.

 However, not all programs give as much thought to what kind of supervisor they should hire as they do the CHW.